amphioxus/raspberry-pi-timelapse/README.md

 ## Conda environment

-Create a conda enviroment that contains the tools I'll need (jupyter notebooks, etc):
+Create a conda enviroment that contains the tools I'll need (jupyter notebooks, etc).
+The "mamba" package manager makes this step faster.
+(See: https://github.com/mamba-org/mamba) Use `conda` instead of `mamba` if you don't want to install mamba.

 ```bash